The average hourly pay for a Document Controller is $18.31.

 A document controller is responsible for keeping track of legal documents (and related materials) within a company or a specific operation in that company.
 For instance, a document controller in the construction field might manage and file documents such as receipts, contracts from clients, employee contracts, and blueprints.
 They also ensure actions required by documents are completed; for example, if a document controller is in charge of shipping and order reports, they also might ensure that …Read more

 Document Controller Tasks

-Assist project team with preparation of reports, meeting notes and other requests.
+- Assist project team with preparation of reports, meeting notes and other requests.

-Maintain and transmit files from the beginning of a project through construction and closeout.
+- Maintain and transmit files from the beginning of a project through construction and closeout.

 Job Satisfaction for Document Controller

 Document Controller Job Listings

 What Are Popular Skills for Document Controllers?

 Skills in Document Management and Documentation are correlated to pay that is above average.
 Skills that pay less than market rate include Microsoft Excel, Microsoft Office and Document Review and Distribution.

 What is the Pay by Experience Level for Document Controllers?

 An entry-level Document Controller with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $16.17 based on 19 salaries.
 An early career Document Controller with 1-4 years of experience earns an average total compensation of $17.43 based on 182 salaries.
 A mid-career Document Controller with 5-9 years of experience earns an average total compensation of $19.31 based on 103 salaries.
 An experienced Document Controller with 10-19 years of experience earns an average total compensation of $20.40 based on 81 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $21.